MicrosoftDocs/azure-stack-docs/AKS-Hybrid/help-support.md

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

-If you encounter an issue with AKS hybrid, this article describes the steps you need to run to open a support request.
+If you encounter an issue with AKS hybrid, this article describes how to open a support request.

 [!INCLUDE [aks-hybrid-description](includes/aks-hybrid-description.md)]